barixea/GEOGUESSR-XAVIER-U-/README.md

 npm run dev
 ```

-Then open [http://localhost:3000](http://localhost:3000).
-The game needs the Mapbox token to enable map clicks and guessing.

 ## How the Game Works

 - Each game contains five rounds.
 - Choose Easy (200 m), Medium (100 m), or Hard (25 m) before starting.
+(To be change probably gonna be a  80, 40 and 15 meters respectively)
 - Each game starts with three hearts shared across all rounds.
 - Every attempt has a ten-second countdown.
 A timeout costs one heart.
 - A round shows one building or campus landmark image at a time.